Filmed at ACT’s 14th Annual Focus on Research Conference – April 4, 2018

 Jennifer Branston is the mother of two children, a 24-year-old daughter and a 9-year-old son whom, until recently, she home-schooled.
 Jennifer received a diagnosis of ASD less than two years after her son was diagnosed.

 Kristy Tremblay discovered information about women on the spectrum when she was researching strategies to help support her son who had received a diagnosis.
 Ms. Tremblay was diagnosed in 2016.
 She lives in tkemlups (Kamloops), on unceded Secwepemc territory.

 Pam Palmer is a mother of four children, two of whom have a diagnosis of autism.
 She also received a formal diagnosis of autism after her children were diagnosed.

-Julia Rose is a Children and Youth with Special Needs Consultant for Vancouver Island, with the B.C.
+Julia Rose is a Children and Youth with Diverse Needs Consultant for Vancouver Island, with the B.C.
 Ministry of Children and Family Development.
 She has been in her position for the past 11 years and has prior experience in autism policy and front line social work.
 The role also involves advising the ministry’s provincial office; the autism funding branch, policy, practice and operations.